Who doesn’t love to spoil their dog? These crunchy, blueberry dog treats made with peanut butter and oats will become your dog’s new favorite cookie!

 - Place your cookies on a cookie sheet lined with parchment paper or a non-stick baking mat.
 They don't have to be spaced too far apart because they won't really expand, but they will stick together if they are touching.

-- Bake in the oven at 350°F for 40 minutes, until the biscuits are hard/crunchy.
+- Bake in the oven at 350°F for 40 minutes, until the biscuits are hard and crunchy.
+(They should snap when you bend them.)

 - Let the treats cool off, then share with your favorite pup!